nateirvin/fxtu/docs/Documentation.md

 For more info on how to get a database creation or upgrade script, see the [console help page](../ConsoleRunner/Resources/manpage.txt).

 ### Source
-The source is the database the raw XML is stored in.
-When setting up XML to Table, you'll need to specify a source _connection_ and source _object_.
+The source is the file system or SQL Server database the raw XML is stored in.
+ - For database sources, you'll need to specify a source _connection_ and source _object_.
 The source _object_ can be a table, a view, or a query (or the name of a file that contains one of those).
 If the source object is a query, it cannot contain a common-table expression.
 You can also specify a source _timeout_.
+ - For file system sources, you'll need to specify a root folder.
+You can also specify a filter to only pull certain files.

 The table, view, or query must return these columns:
 * **DocumentID** - The unique ID for the XML document (a non-null value that will be converted to a string).